Louisville Bankruptcy Attorney

 In some cases where the sale of the old house and acquisition of the new house are simultaneous transactions, you may be able to file one motion or set of motions to obtain court permission.

 If the home’s final sale price is reasonable, then you can expect the appointment of your realtor and approval to sell your home will be a simpler process.
-But it should be approved without too much of a problem.
-Motions are typically approved within 20-30 days.
+But it should receive approval without too much of a problem.
+Committees typically approve motions within 20-30 days.

 This is a substantial amount of added work for your bankruptcy attorney, but it is his job to do the work as part of any Chapter 13 bankruptcy.